Skip to content

 jule

-type Object: map[str]Value
+type Object: map[string]Value

 Dynamic JSON object type.